Dyalog/APLCourse/docs/the-rank-operator.md

 	```
 	1. Find the class which class has the tallest average height
 		1. Find the class with the narrowest range of heights

+## Problems
+- match word problem `∧⌿=⍤1`
+- reverse the rows in each submatrix `⊖⍤2`
+- find the maximum *something*, where something is defined not in array terms but obviously refers to some subarrays